navyyshukla/other-side-india/README.md

 Bash
 cd my-website
 npm install
-Create a .env.local file in my-website/ and add your Supabase keys:
+Create a .env.local file in the my-website/ folder and add your Supabase keys:

 Code snippet
 NEXT_PUBLIC_SUPABASE_URL=your_supabase_url